Selenicereus costaricensis: Taxonomy

-Both the identity and the nomenclature of the species have been problematic.
-The name Cereus trigonus var. costaricensis was first published by Frédéric Weber in 1902.
-The epithet costaricensis refers to Costa Rica, where it is native.
-The plant Weber described had a triangular stem-like Cereus trigonus, but was "distinguished by its more glaucous stem and especially by its fruit, just as big but more spherical, less scaly, and filled with a crimson pulp of a very delicate taste."
-It was said to be highly sought after in Costa Rica for its fruit, known as pitahaya.
-Weber mentioned a photograph of the plant, but as of 2017 this had not been located, so the name lacked a type.
-In 1909, Britton and Rose transferred the plant to the genus Hylocereus and raised it to a full species as Hylocereus costaricensis.
+In 1902, Frédéric Weber first published the name Cereus trigonus var. costaricensis.
+The epithet costaricensis refers to Costa Rica, where the species is native.
+Weber described a plant with triangular stems similar to Cereus trigonus, but distinguished by "its more glaucous stem and especially by its fruit, which is just as large but more spherical, less scaly, and filled with a crimson pulp of a very delicate taste."

+Weber mentioned a photograph of the plant, but as of 2017 it had not been located, so the name lacked a type.

+In 1909, Britton and Rose transferred the plant to the genus Hylocereus and raised it to full species as Hylocereus costaricensis.

-A molecular phylogenetic study in 2017 confirmed earlier research showing that the genus Hylocereus was nested within Selenicereus, so all the species of Hylocereus were transferred to Selenicereus, with this species becoming Selenicereus costaricensis.
-However, in the absence of a type, the names remained problematic.
-In 2021, a lectotype was designated, and the name was accepted by the International Plant Names Index and Plants of the World Online.
+A molecular phylogenetic study in 2017 confirmed earlier research showing that Hylocereus is nested within Selenicereus, so all species of Hylocereus were transferred to Selenicereus, making this species Selenicereus costaricensis.
+However, the names remained problematic in the absence of a type.

-The species has been described as "poorly understood".
-The name Hylocereus costaricensis has been treated as synonymous with Hylocereus polyrhizus; however, H. polyrhizus is regarded by other sources as a synonym of Selenicereus monacanthus.
-The relationship between S. costaricensis and S. monacanthus, and in particular whether they are separate species, requires further study.
+In 2021, a lectotype was designated for the species, and the name has since been accepted by the International Plant Names Index and Plants of the World Online.

-Distribution and habitat
+Distribution

-The species is native from Nicaragua to northern Peru, although its natural range is hard to determine because it has been cultivated so widely.
-It occurs in dry or deciduous coastal forests, at elevations of 0–1400 m above sea level.
+The natural range of the species extends from Nicaragua, Costa Rica, and Panama in Central America to Colombia and northern Peru in South America.
+Its original distribution is difficult to determine precisely because of long‑term cultivation.
+In Costa Rica and Nicaragua it grows in dry or deciduous coastal forests and rocky areas at elevations of 0–1400 m.
+It has been introduced to many regions as a crop plant.

+Biology

+Selenicereus costaricensis is self‑compatible, meaning pollen from the same flower can cause the ovary to develop into a fruit, but cross‑pollination significantly increases fruit size and weight.
+Under natural conditions, the combined activity of nocturnal and diurnal pollinators produces the largest fruits.
+The main pollinators are night‑active hawkmoths and honey bees (e.g. Apis mellifera), which visit the flowers en masse just before dawn.
+Bats do not pollinate this species.
+The flowers produce no measurable nectar, and pollinators are rewarded mainly with pollen.

+In humid tropical climates, the time from flowering to fruit ripening is about 32 days.
+The optimal harvest time is when the peel turns completely purplish‑red and the hue angle falls below 30 degrees.
+The red pigment (betalain) accumulates rapidly about one week before ripening, at which point the pulp changes from white to red.
+The fruit’s antioxidant content is higher at mid‑development and decreases after full ripening.

+The seeds contain potential allergens that can be recognized by the immune system of sensitised individuals.
+These allergens may share structural similarity with common inhaled allergens such as pollen and dust mites, potentially causing cross‑allergic reactions in some people.